 John did not hesitate.
 ‘The Earl of Salisbury,’ he said.
-Ten seconds later he regretted it.
+A second later he regretted it.

 ‘The Earl of Salisbury!’
 Pipa almost screamed her response.
 ‘He used to be married to Joan and now you are telling me he was here with her on the night of the moon festival?
 What can that possibly mean?
 Are they going to remarry?’

 John’s mind whirled.
 How could such a brief conversation end up as a breach of security?
 He was sure the Earl would not want it to be known that he was here at the same time as Joan.
-He shook his head.
-Joan did not seem to be making any secret of it.
+He shook his head at least Joan did not seem to be making any secret of it.

 ‘Pipa… ‘ He stopped, realising that Pipa, from what she had just said, knew about the moon festival.
 He nudged Piers, who gave him a curious frown.
 ‘Pipa, you are beautiful and I would love to spend more time telling you so, but we must go, the Earl is waiting for us.
 If fate is kind… ‘ he took her hand and kissed it, ‘I may meet you again.
 I would certainly like to do so.’